kxxjxxl/recursi-verse/README.md

 ```

 # Usage and License
-use these functions for whatever you like; they're already out there, after all. these examples are released under a License that you may not yet understand, but you will eventually find it amusing
+use these functions for whatever you like; they're already out there, after all. these examples are released under a License that you may not yet understand, but you will eventually find it amusing.